 It is possible to start sleeping better and continue down a path of healthy and adequate sleep without using any sleeping pills or sleep aids.
 After extensive consideration, the American College of Physicians released a statement in 2017 recommending using Cognitive Behavioral Therapy for Insomnia (CBT-I) as the first treatment option for those with chronic insomnia.

-CBT-I is superbly effective for combating sleep issues like the failure to fall asleep, stay asleep or wake up feeling rested.
+CBT-I is effective for combating sleep issues like the failure to fall asleep, stay asleep or wake up feeling rested.
 A study from the National Library of Medicine found that 70% to 80% of individuals who participated in CBT-I treatment improved their insomnia.

 CBT-I works by not only addressing the way you sleep but also considering how you think and the decisions you make that impact your sleep, both night and day.

-Typically individual works closely with a CBT-I provider to identify the thoughts and behaviors contributing to insomnia or general sleep issues.
+Typically individuals works closely with a CBT-I provider to identify the thoughts and behaviors contributing to insomnia or general sleep issues.
 They then make behavior and lifestyle changes to overcome those obstacles and start sleeping more deeply and with fewer sleep disturbances.